A – Clients will check in at the front desk. If this is your 1st visit we will have a short Liability form for you to review and sign.

 A – Aside from variable wait times, most people are in and out in 15 minutes.

 A – Because the effects of cryotherapy are different for every client, it will depend entirely on how your body reacts to the session.
 Typically, most clients feel an increase of energy and flexibility and a decrease of inflammation within the first few minutes or hours.
 Some clients feel the first impact the next morning after a sleep cycle.
-Many reports noticing a deeper sleep and feeling reduced pain and inflammation the following 48 hours.
+Many report noticing a deeper sleep and feeling reduced pain and inflammation during the following 48 hours.

 A – No, there is nothing you have to avoid and nothing you should do after your session.
 Although we suggest to stretch out or stay active.
 You can exercise immediately after if you want to.

 A – No, unless conducted by an untrained technician or if you have a contraindication.
 The cooling agent, Nitrogen, is in 78% of the air we breathe every day.
-With our certified technicians running your sessions are fully trained on safety and operational protocols, and are capable of stopping the session if you should want to get out before your session is done.
+Our certified technicians running your sessions are fully trained on safety and operational protocols, and are capable of stopping the session if you should want to get out before your session is done.
 Likewise, there is no lock on the door of the cryochamber, so you can step out at any time.
 Lastly, our Criomed cryochamber has a 3-minute auto shut off timer.